pentandra/lifepreserver/content/blog/anyone-can-research/index.md

 ## Towards a Scholarly Commons

+Why do we research?
+Is it to have a job?
+Is it to prove our intelligence, or to increase our personal prestige?
+If so, this has not always been the reason.
+When thinking about this I'm drawn back in time to the Republic of Letters and the beginning of the Enlightenment.
+Maybe I'm blinded by my own presentism, but as I read these early accounts, I get the impression that many of these early researchers we driven by an insatiable curiosity to _know_ things that they did not know.
+They did not care about status or tenure.
+For centuries people had been kept from the truth because of religious dogma, and all of a sudden tools were available that enabled _anyone_ to learn about the world around them.
+Suddenly the world was very different than anyone could have guessed.
+What an exciting time to be alive!

 The future [research communication standards][tcp/ip] should transcend incumbent scholarly circles.
 Future standards for scholarship should be